 The GED consists of a series of tests for individuals who have not graduated from high school.
 The tests measure proficiency in science, mathematics, social studies, and reading through language arts at the high school level.
 A GED is also known as a high school equivalency degree.

-The GED credential certifies that individuals who pass the exam have the equivalent knowledge and skills as a high school graduate.
-When a person passes the GED, they receive a GED diploma or certificate, which equates to a high school diploma.
+The GED credential certifies that individuals have the knowledge and skills equivalent to that of a high school graduate.
+When a person passes the GED, they receive a GED diploma or certificate which equates to a high school diploma.
+You can learn about the GED, learn about study options, register to take the exam on the GED website, and request a transcript if you have already earned your GED.